 3. Ankle Sprains

-- Symptoms include tenderness, swelling, and bruises in the ankle.
+- Tenderness, swelling, and bruises in the ankle.

 - Trouble standing or walking